Skip to content

 Dubai also exports clothing and textiles like wool and cotton.
 There are several fabrics, materials and accessories sold by local makers that cost fairly average.
 Buying in malls and department stores typically amounts to around 200 euro per individual every month.

 Designer labels are also rampant and almost all of the major brands are available in most downtown areas.
 Dubai invests so much in foreign clothes and accessories to boost its tourism status.
 Expatriates will most likely find prices very much the same as the ones in the UK or slightly more expensive.
+It is a shopper's paradise with over fifty shopping centers and a great number of shops for many items at tax free prices.

 People spend so much on footwear in Dubai.
 In the past three years, over 50 million euro was attributed mainly to footwear sales.
 In terms of accessories, foreigners and locals also spend a lot on jewelry and precious stones.
 The materials for jewelry are imported but manufacturing is done locally.
 All across the country, expatriates will find several multi-branded boutiques, jewelry stores, designer shops and department stores with various labels.
 The bottom line is, clothing and accessories do not come cheap in Dubai.